Updated Aug. 27, 2017

 As I mentioned recently in an article on custom Amiibo, Pikmin fans tend to be pretty diehard.
 The charm, cleverness, and unique gameplay in the Pikmin series make it a Nintendo franchise that really stands out.
 Being able to control a horde of plant monsters to conquer and loot alien planets is not so bad either.
 Despite its popularity, Pikmin has somewhat limited figure options.
 Some of the most exciting options are expensive and come from Japan though have no fear if you’re on a budget.
 This guide will help you see what is out there to collect and help you better understand the cost and rarity of the figures too.
 I want to thank Pikmin.Wikia.com for many of the images you see in this guide and great information on the Japanese figures.
 As with any Figure Buying Guide on this site, if I am missing information or need to update anything, please let me know in the comments below.
 My goal is to have the best and most up to date Figure Guides on the internet.

-Amiibo – If you’re looking for an inexpensive figure to show your love for Pikmin then the Amiibo is a good option.
-Not only is it relatively easy to find new (there are even some Amiibo on Ebay under retail price at the time of writing!) but the packaging has a distinct light green color to make Olimar and the Pikmin stand out if you choose to leave the Amiibo in the box.
+Amiibo – If you’re looking for an inexpensive figure to show your love for Pikmin then the Amiibo are a good option.
+Not only is it relatively easy to find the Super Smash Brothers Olimar figure new (there are even some Amiibo on Ebay under retail price at the time of writing!) but the packaging has a distinct light green color to make Olimar and the Pikmin stand out if you choose to leave the Amiibo in the box.
 It is also nice how Olimar and all of the basic Pikmin are represented here.
-While this is the only official Pikmin figure from Nintendo, with Miyamoto revealing Pikmin 4 is coming, we can only hope that the game gets more figure support in the future.

 Japanese Figures – Unsurprisingly, Japan has released the coolest Pikmin figures of all.
 Not only do the Japanese figures cover more of the characters and items from Pikmin but they come in the perfect size.
 The catch as always is that the prices can be very high for these figures.